sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

     * for daily computing
     * used windows (and PC-DOS) from early 90s until 2008
 * GNU/Linux user since early 2000s
-    * Most familiar with Debian
+    * Most familiar with Debian disto
 * Vim user since early 2000s
     * when I started using Linux
     * still far from an expert